 A brand pushing endless offers through organic social media is the digital equivalent of that moment.

 And now, people are better than ever at detecting when they’re being sold to.
-So it’s critical to avoid using the platforms – designed for and fueled by the reasons above – to strictly sell or promote offers.
+So, it’s critical to avoid using the platforms – designed for and fueled by the reasons above – to sell or promote offers strictly.

-Your brand can be positioned as an authority figure on social media by following three guidelines.
+Following three guidelines, your brand can be positioned as an authority figure on social media.
 You want to be:

 - Fluent – Maintain an understanding of the social and technical dynamics on the platforms.

-- Current – Know the patterns and follow trends with caution.
+- Current – Know the patterns and follow trends.

 - Genuine – Never do or say something for the sake of doing it.
 Instead, post with precision, purpose, and honesty.